The Batman Releases New Trailer With Robert Pattinson And Zoë Kravitz Facing Off

 As we approach closer to the March 4 release date, fans have been kept on the edge of their seats with each new development.
 Just last month Kravitz boldly stated that Pattinson’s Batman is ‘perfect‘ and Farrell received a spinoff series for his turn as The Penguin.

-Plot details have been kept quite but it has been revealed that the the story takes place on Earth-2, meaning it won’t be connected to the DCEU, and it focuses on Batman’s second year of fighting crime.
-In the film ‘Batman uncovers corruption in Gotham City that connects to his own family while facing a serial killer known as the Riddler.’
+Plot details have been kept quiet but it has been revealed that the story takes place on Earth-2, meaning it won’t be connected to the DCEU, and it focuses on Batman’s second year of fighting crime.
+In the film, ‘Batman uncovers corruption in Gotham City that connects to his own family while facing a serial killer known as the Riddler.’

 If you have a story you want to tell, send it to UNILAD via [email protected]